How to use the Open Graph share Facebook debugger

 The alerts

-If the tool detects a problem on a data, it will raise an alert, visible first in the information list.
+If it detects a problem on a data, it raises an alert, visible first in the information list.

 Last data collection

-- preview of the generated link containing an image, title and description
+• preview of the generated link containing an image, video, …

-A brief example of the Facebook meta tags found in the Facebook debugger:
+A brief example of the Facebook meta tags found in the debugger:

-It is essential to check this data and make sure that it matches the data you want to display when this content is shared on social networks.
+It is essential to check these informations and make sure that it matches the ones you want to display when this is shared on social networks.

 Batch Invalidation